BIMIB-DISCo/SARS-CoV-2-IHMV/README.md

 SARS-CoV-2-IHMV
 ===============

-The repository includes all the code to replicate the analyses presented in https://www.biorxiv.org/content/10.1101/2020.07.06.189944v1
+In this repository we provide all the code to replicate the analyses presented in https://www.biorxiv.org/content/10.1101/2020.07.06.189944v1

-Specifically, we provide:
+Specifically, the code is organized in 5 directories

 step0_data_preprocessing, to perform variant calling and data preprocessing; step1_signatures_discovery_training_set, to perform signatures discovery on the training dataset from NCBI BioProject PRJNA645906;